• Skip to primary navigation

 This post may contain affiliate links.
 I will make a small commission if you make a purchase through one of these links, at no extra cost to you.

-This simple homemade granola is loaded with healthy ingredients, and it will put those grocery store clusters to shame.
+This homemade granola recipe is loaded with healthy ingredients, and it will put those grocery store clusters to shame.
 With a recipe that is easily customizable and incredibly irresistible, you’ll put your granola-buying days behind you.
-This homemade granola is packed with nutty, warm flavors to keep you crunching in delight.
+This healthy granola is packed with nutty, warm flavors and sweetened with honey to keep you crunching in delight.

-Homemade granola is great to have on hand as a snack, to top your homemade greek yogurt with (reminder to myself to post that recipe soon), to add a crunch to your smoothies, or to eat with a spoon in a bowl of fresh, cold milk.
+Homemade granola is great to have on hand as a snack, to top your homemade greek yogurt with, to add a crunch to your smoothies, or to eat with a spoon in a bowl of fresh, cold milk.
+Our granola recipe is loaded with hearty, healthy ingredients for a wholesome pantry item.

 If you’re already buying nuts in bulk, you’re halfway there.
-If you’re not, this recipe is sure to be the beginning of letting those nutrient-dense ingredients be a staple in your home.
-We use nuts on salads, for snacking, in homemade granola bars, to make homemade nut butter, and more.
-Buying in bulk is a surefire way to save money and make delicious and affordable granola.
+If you’re not, this recipe is sure to be the impetus for letting those nutrient-dense ingredients be a staple in your home.
+We use nuts on salads, for snacking, in homemade granola bars, in baked goods, to make homemade nut butter, and more.
+Buying in bulk is a surefire way to save money in making this delicious, affordable, and healthy granola recipe and more.

 *If you store your nuts in the fridge or freezer, you can keep them fresh for longer.
 This comes in handy when buying in bulk.